TomHilder/wakeflow/README.md

 <!-- USAGE EXAMPLES -->
 ## Testing

 `wakeflow` is automatically unit-tested on Github using Actions and [`tox`](https://github.com/tox-dev/tox).
 If you have installed `wakeflow` from source, you may run a local test on your machine provided that you have `pytest` installed.
-Simply navigate to your installation directory and run
+Simply navigate to your installation directory and run:
 ```sh
 pytest
 ```